tstromberg/sunlight/README.md

 [![Latest Release](https://img.shields.io/github/v/release/tstromberg/sunlight?include_prereleases)](https://github.com/tstromberg/sunlight/releases/latest)
 [![stable](https://badges.github.io/stability-badges/dist/stable.svg)](https://github.com/badges/stability-badges)

-Shell scripts that reveal rootkits and other weird processes
+sunlight is a tool to reveal Linux rootkits and other malware.
+It's also written in bash, so it's easy to understand.

 ## Requirements

+The following are required:

 * Linux (some checks work on other UNIX platforms)
 * bash

-* osquery (optional, but recommended for check completeness)
+The following are optional but recommended:

+* osquery, curl, unzip - to uncover suspicious processes
+* bpftool - to uncover eBPF rootkits

 ## Usage